PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-08 11:44:10
+Last updated: 2024-04-08 11:44:43
-Random Quote: The Deep: "What do we do?
-We can't just kill everyone."
-Billy Butcher: "That's exactly what we're gonna do!" - Billy Butcher
+Random Quote: What's the point of having magic keys if we can't even use them? - Bode Locke